peppertech/OracleJETWorkshop2019/part1.md

 ## 2: Develop the Web Component

-In the Terminal window, first kill the 'ojet' process, using Ctrl-C. This is because you will be adding new files in this section.
+**Note:** **Before going further, in the Terminal window, first kill the 'ojet' process, using Ctrl-C. This is because you will be adding new files in this section.
 Whenever you add new files, first kill the 'ojet' process in the Terminal window, using Ctrl-C, and then, after creating new files as in step 2 below, restart the 'ojet' process via 'ojet serve'.
-The 'watch' process, provided by 'ojet', will only look for changes to existing files; it will not build and re-serve new files.
+The 'watch' process, provided by 'ojet', will only look for changes to existing files; it will not build and re-serve new files.**

 ### (a) Creating a Web Component